CAIRO

 THE HEART OF THE EXPERIENCE

-This seven-day journey follows Egypt’s classic golden thread: Cairo’s pyramids and museum, Aswan’s temples and river life, a slow dahabeya cruise along the Nile, and the ancient city of Luxor.
+A 7-day journey following Egypt’s classic golden thread: Cairo’s pyramids and museum, Aswan’s temples and river life, a slow dahabeya cruise along the Nile, and the ancient city of Luxor.
 It moves in a clear sequence — from desert plateau to island temples, from quiet stretches of river to the monumental temples and tombs of Thebes.

 Designed for travelers who value understanding, presence, and a measured pace.
 For those who appreciate space, privacy, and a refined sense of continuity, the dahabeya offers an intimate way to experience the Nile — close to the water, the riverbanks, and the rhythms of daily life unfolding along its shores.
 Comfort is paired with quiet immersion, allowing the journey to feel both composed and deeply connected to its setting.